thraxil/django-tahoestorage/README.txt

 Tahoe (this is the most efficient way to do it as it will take full advantage of the bittorrent style swarming that Tahoe does).
 But obviously, that won't work for a public site.

+## Performance

+Probably not very good.
+The way Tahoe works and the way Django expects to interact with a storage layer are not the most compatible.
+Tahoe doesn't provide a way to traverse multiple directory levels in a single step.
+Each directory level it has to go down requires a synchronous HTTP request/response.

+As a consequence, I recommend as minimal an 'upload_to' structure as you think you can get away with.
+The catch is that if there are too many files in a directory, the amount of data sent back on each query gets very large and also slows things down, so you don't want to go too minimal.

+I'm working on some other approaches and caching can help, but this will probably never be as performant as a local filestorage backend.

+I'd also recommend trying to avoid using this for very large file uploads.
+This code will stream the uploads and is careful to not try to load an entire file into memory on the upload, but it could still get very slow and it must block during the upload.